Sara-Sundin/SizeMeApp/README.md

 The website layout is designed for clarity and usability:

 - Navigation menus provide quick access to key sections.
-- Clear CTAs (e.g., "Sign Up," "Try Now") guide users toward important actions.
+- Clear CTAs ("Sign Up," "Try Now", "Contact") guide users toward important actions.
 - A well-structured blog page ensures easy reading and engagement.
 - The user dashboard presents stored measurements and recommendations in an intuitive format.
 - The contact page offers a simple, accessible form for inquiries.